 - Data Management Plan: MUST be comprehensive.
 See data management plan tools.

 - Project Description: MUST NOT include URLs.
 MUST include section "Broader Impacts" and (new for 2018) "Intellectual Merit."

-- Project Description: MUST include all items mentioned in the GPG in the Results for Prior NSF Support section for grants with start dates in past 5 years (NEW for 2016).
+- Project Description: MUST include all items mentioned in the GPG in the Results for Prior NSF Support section for grants with start dates in past 5 years.

 (a) the NSF award number, amount and period of support;